-This line re-opened in September 2015, after having been been closed since 1969.
-It links Edinburgh Waverley with Tweedbank, and since its re-opening has added seven new stations to the Scottish rail network.
-This engineering feat means it is the longest new railway to be constructed in the UK in over 100 years, and passes through forests, moorland and bountiful fields.
-Hop off at Eskbank to visit the mysterious Rosslyn Chapel, or continue on to Tweedbank and visit Sir Walter Scott’s home, Abbotsford House.
-The world’s longest tapestry, The Great Tapestry of Scotland, will be housed in a new visitor centre in Galashiels, the penultimate stop on the Borders Line.
+This line, which reopened in September 2015, having been been closed for more than 40 years, links Edinburgh Waverley with Tweedbank, and since its reopening has added seven new stations to the Scottish rail network.
+This engineering feat makes it the longest railway to be constructed in the UK in a century, passing through forests, moorland and great swathes of emptiness.
+Hop off at Eskbank to visit Rosslyn Chapel, or continue on to Tweedbank and visit Sir Walter Scott’s home, Abbotsford House.
+In spring 2021, the world’s longest tapestry, The Great Tapestry of Scotland, is due to be rehoused in a new visitor centre in Galashiels, the penultimate stop on the Borders Line.

-Head north from Waverley, and you soon come to the mighty Firth of Forth, location of the iconic Forth Rail Bridge, a UNESCO World Heritage Site and extraordinary feat of engineering.
+Head north from Waverley, and you soon come to the mighty Firth of Forth, with the Forth Rail Bridge, a Unesco World Heritage Site and extraordinary feat of engineering.
 As the train continues, it leaves the sea behind and the rolling fields and woodlands begin to get steeper and more rugged.
-Once beyond Perth, the train soon enters the Highlands, and mountains appear.
-Expect to see deer, mountain hare, steep gorges and thundering waterfalls, all from the comfort of your chair.
+Beyond Perth, the train enters the Highlands, where, as the name suggests, the mountains start to appear.
+You can expect to see deer, mountain hare, mountain steep gorges and thundering waterfalls, all from the comfort of your seat.
 The train climbs higher and higher and snow often clads the mountains.
-Leave the train at Aviemore to travel on the Strathspey Steam Railway, or continue on to Inverness, the capital of the Highlands.
+Get off at Aviemore where you can jump aboard the Strathspey Steam Railway, or continue on to Inverness, the capital of the Highlands.

-After being closed to passengers in 1965, this preserved route was reopened by the Strathspey Railway Company in 1978 and is definitely more about the journey than the destination.
-Comfortable carriages are hauled by a traditional steam train, or other vintage engines, all travelling through the wonderful Cairngorm mountains and offering glimpses of eagles and ospreys.
-This might sound enough of a draw by itself, but this route also has excellent dining options and for the dedicated railway enthusiast, the chance to actually drive and fire the steam engine itself.
+Closed to passengers in 1965, this route was reopened in 1978 by the Strathspey Railway Company and is definitely more about the journey than the destination.
+Your comfortable carriage is hauled by a traditional steam engine through the Cairngorm mountains where you can catch glimpses of eagles and ospreys.
+This might sound enough of a draw by itself, but the train also has excellent dining options and for the dedicated railway enthusiast, the chance to actually drive it, and fire the steam engine itself.

-Two and a half hours of mountains and lochs, beaches and wildlife, the Kyle Line leaves Inverness and winds through some of the most stunning scenery in the UK.
-This is one of the best places to spot the majestic golden eagle, or the even larger white-tailed sea eagle, often referred to as a flying barn door due to its huge size.
-Deer abound and other treats includes the potential to spot otters from the comfort of your seat.
-Indeed, it may prove difficult to tear your eyes away from the views.
-Disembark at Kyle of Lochalsh on the west coast of Scotland and you are at the gateway to the Isle of Skye and the islands to the west.
+Winding its way through mountains and lochs, past beaches and wildlife, the Kyle Line leaves Inverness towards some stunning scenery.
+This is one of the best places to spot the golden eagle, or the even larger white-tailed sea eagle, aka the flying barn door.
+Deer abound, and other treats include otter spotting – from the comfort of your seat.
+Disembark at Kyle of Lochalsh, on the west coast, and you are at the gateway to the Isle of Skye and the islands to the west.